How Much Does a Business Website Cost in the UK?

 Copy (the words): Professional copywriting that speaks directly to your customers, addresses their concerns, and guides them toward action costs money — but it's often the difference between a website that generates enquiries and one that just sits there.
 Some designers include copywriting.
 Many don't — they'll build a beautiful site and then ask you to "send over the text," which is how you end up with a homepage that says "Welcome to our website."

 Photography and imagery: Professional photography is the gold standard — nothing builds authenticity like real images of your team, your work, and your premises.
 It costs more, but it's the fastest way to make your business feel real and trustworthy.
 AI-generated imagery, done well, is increasingly impressive — it can tell a visual story and set a tone without the cost of a professional shoot, and for many businesses it's a strong option.
-Stock photography sits below both — it's better than blurry photos taken on a phone in bad lighting, but it's generic, and visitors can usually tell.
+Stock photography sits below both — it's better than blurry phone photos in bad lighting, but it's generic, and visitors can usually tell.
 Poor-quality DIY photography is the worst option — it actively undermines credibility.

 Video: If you want video on your site, that's an additional investment — but it's increasingly what visitors expect, especially for service businesses where trust matters.